risawitama/verbose-potato/README.md

-## Two peanuts were walking down the street.
-One was a salted
+## When you have a bladder infection, urine trouble.